grigorenkoigor/SQEDemoChallengeUI/README.md

 Expected result: Error message that quantity incorrect and only possible value - positive integer

-####  Verify Quantity field with positive value - ID_11
-Steps to reproduce:

-1) Chose "Small 6 Slices - no toppings" in Pizza1 dropdown
-2) Click on by Toppings1 dropdown and Chose "Mushrooms" option
-3) Click on by Toppings2 dropdown and Chose "Salami" option
-4) Set quantity field with value - 3
-5) Put in the name field string value (example:"TestName")
-6) Put in the email field string value (example:"test@test.com")
-7) Put in the phone field string value (example:"0987654321")
-8) Select radio button "Credit card"
-9) Click on button "Place order"

-Expected result: Pop-up with text "Thank you for your order!
-TOTAL: 20.25 Small 6 Slices - no toppings" appears

 ####  Verify Name field with blank value - ID_12
 Steps to reproduce: